 - The Purple Zone

-Examples of menu items range anywhere from Buffalo Breaded Chicken Breast on a Kaiser Roll to Chocolate Chip Pancakes.
+Examples of menu items range anywhere from Buffalo Grilled Chicken to Chocolate Chip Pancakes.
 The Purple Zone menu changes every day and repeats after three weeks.
 Trained servers at this station will be wearing purple aprons so you can easily identify them.

 - Know before you go!